holepunchto/hypercore/README.md

 # hypercore

 Hypercore is a protocol and p2p network for distributing and replicating feeds of binary data.
-It is the low level component that [Hyperdrive](https://github.com/mafintosh/hyperdrive) is built on top off.
+It is the low level component that [Hyperdrive](https://github.com/mafintosh/hyperdrive) is built on top of.

 ```
 npm install hypercore